russelsantos19/100-days-of-code/log.md

 **Thoughts**:   I'm now in the middle of my journey!
 Hope for greater projects and producitvity on the second half!!

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 51: August 15, 2020 Saturday

+**Today's Progress**:  I continue to build the clinic profile creation page today and I learned more on vuetify and how to make a modal component.

+**Thoughts**:   The new Vue 3.x always gives me a hard time becuase many package are not yet compatible with it.
+Additionally, I used vite.
+So I encounter a lot of errors for example in installing vuetify.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)